 Who knows, maybe someday in the not-too-distant future, you’ll be at some classy cocktail party and have reason to whip out some obscure but interesting detail about happiness that you learned here.
 Because, hey – it’s more interesting than discussing the weather!

 Surprising Facts About Happiness You Probably Didn’t Know

-Keeping in mind that happiness is not hard science, this may be a bit of an over-simplification.
+Keeping in mind that the study of happiness is not hard science, this may be a bit of an oversimplification.
 Regardless, we can at least understand that happiness is not completely predestined by your genetic makeup.

 Happiness is also influenced by the circumstances in which you live, and to a large extent, by your actions, your attitude, and the way you handle situations.